ButterKit/Butter/README.md

 view.viewController = someVC; // patch into the responder chain
 ```

+##BTRClipView / BTRScrollView##
+`BTRClipView` implements a completely custom scrolling mechanism that is used for buttery-smooth scrolling in response to keyboard events, and calls to a custom `-scrollRectToVisible:animated:` method.

+`BTRScrollView` makes it easy to use `BTRClipView` by swapping out the clip view at runtime.

+##BTRPopupButton##

+More controls will be added in due time if seen fit.

 License
 ---
 Butter is licensed under the MIT License.
 See the [License](https://github.com/ButterKit/Butter/blob/master/LICENSE.md).